 (The above image depicts a woman moving boxes out of her house after a divorce, capturing the moment of transition and the potential need for relocation services)

-• Support Groups: Joining support groups where you can connect with others going through similar situations can provide emotional comfort and practical advice, helping you feel less isolated and more empowered during your divorce process.
+- Support Groups: Joining support groups can help you heal from divorce, where you can connect with others going through similar situations and can provide emotional comfort and practical advice, helping you feel less alone and isolated, and more empowered during your divorce process.